Associate Professor of Law

 Symposium and Other Articles

-What if?: A Study of Seminal Cases as if Decided in a Twombly/Iqbal Regime, 90 Oregon L. Rev. 1147 (2012), (University of Oregon Symposium: Miller's Courts: Media, Rules, Policy, and the Future of Access to Justice).
+What if?: A Study of Seminal Cases as if Decided in a Twombly/Iqbal Regime, 90 Oregon L. Rev. 1147 (2012), (University of Oregon Symposium: Miller's Courts: Media, Rules, Policy, and the Future of Access to Justice) (invited to submit an essay and participate on a panel).

 Interpreting the Federal Rules of Civil Procedure, March 2012, review of David Marcus, When Rules are Rules: The Federal Rules of Civil Procedure and Institutions in Legal Interpretation, 2011 Utah L. Rev. 927 (2011).